PiWebswiss/Genesis/README.md

 ## Project Benefits
+- Automate tasks

-Improved efficiency in the operating room
+- Improved efficiency
-Reduced human errors
+- Reduced human errors

-Enhanced patient Safety
-Project Limitations
+## Project Limitations

-Achieving 100% accuracy is challenging.
+- Achieving 100% accuracy is challenging.
-The model's initial capabilities will be limited to instruments in the training dataset.
+- The model's initial capabilities will be limited to instruments in the training dataset.
-Performance may be affected by image quality, lighting, and irrelevant images.
+- Performance may be affected by image quality, lighting, and irrelevant images.
-The model may need updates for new instruments or different environments.
+- The model may need updates for new instruments or different environments.

-Project Stages
+## Project Stages
+__The Project is still in R&D phase.__

 ### To Do list